 Molinard Musc comes in a tall and sturdy minimalistic purple bottle reminiscent of the olden perfume days.
-Molinard seems to change their bottle designs every couple of years, so it is not uncommon to see the same perfumes in different presentations.
+Molinard seems to change its bottle designs every couple of years, so it is not uncommon to see the same perfumes in different presentations.

 Even though Musc was released in 2015, I can see that the fragrance has already gone through a minor design change already, as seen on their website.

-On my bottle the sticker is white and the plastic cap with Molinard insignia is black.
+On my bottle the sticker is white and the plastic cap with the Molinard insignia is black.
 All in all, it reminds me of the stuff found in old and dusty chemist shops forgotten by time.

 I also like the signature Molinard bronze color of the atomizer that sprays nice and wide, giving you just the right amount of perfume.
 As for fakes, I’m yet to hear anyone has made a dupe of a Molinard perfume.